Annuity Training Law

 No. The approved education provider will submit the information directly to the CDI.
 However, you will receive a Certificate of Completion from the education provider which you must keep in your records for five years.

-7. Doesn't this new requirement apply only to those who sell annuities in the senior market?
+7. Doesn't this requirement apply only to those who sell annuities in the senior market?

-No, it applies to every life agent who sells annuities.
+No, it applies to every Life licensed agent who sells annuities.

-8. If the training is not completed will my agent's variable authority be terminated?
+8. If the training is not completed will my agent's variable life and variable authority be terminated?

 No, your license will still be active; however, you must complete the training before you can sell any type of annuities.

-9. Does the requirement apply to the sale of fixed and indexed annuities as well as variable annuities?
+9. Does the requirement apply to the sale of fixed, indexed and variable annuities?

 Yes, the requirement applies to all types of annuities.